Klondike Adventure

-Klondike Adventure is a 1982 video game published by SoftSide for the Atari 8-bit family.
+Klondike Adventure is a video game published in 1982 by SoftSide for the Atari 8-bit computers.
 It was the February 1982 Adventure of the Month, and the ninth in the series.

 Contents

 Klondike Adventure is a text-based adventure game in which the player must recover five missing treasures from the arctic.

 Reception

 Bruce Campbell reviewed Klondike Adventure in The Space Gamer No. 61.
 Campbell commented that "I enjoyed the unique setting as well as the puzzles presented by Klondike. [...]
 For a relatively simple adventure, Klondike is a good buy.
 If you get stuck, try yelling."